 Here are seven points that you need to remember when asking for personal data:

-Consent needs to be pretty detailed and broken down by type, such as advertising or analytics.
+- Consent needs to be pretty detailed and broken down by types, such as advertising or analytics.

-You must retain proof of consent including what the user has consented to, what the user was told at the time and what the method of consent was.
+- You must retain the proof of consent including what the user has consented to, what the user was told at the time, and what the method of consent was.

 Creating a proper registration form